TrellixVulnTeam/swahilipython_SCMU/Doc/library/ossaudiodev.rst

    Write a :term:`bytes-like object` *data* to the audio device and return the number of bytes written.
-If the audio device is in blocking mode (the default), the entire data is always written (again, this is different from usual Unix device semantics).
+If the audio device is in blocking mode (the default), the entire data is always written (again, this is different kutoka usual Unix device semantics).
 If the device is in non-blocking mode, some data may not be written---see :meth:`writeall`.